civican/legisinfo/44-1/bills/C-19/bill_text.md

 ### Section 150

-Copies of documents, **including electronic documents**, made **under** this or any other Act of Parliament **prohibiting, controlling or regulating** the importation or exportation of goods, that are duly certified by an officer are admissible in evidence in any proceeding taken **under** this Act in the same manner as if they were the originals of such documents.
+Copies of documents, including electronic documents, made under this or any other Act of Parliament prohibiting, controlling or regulating the importation or exportation of goods, that are duly certified by an officer are admissible in evidence in any proceeding taken under this Act in the same manner as if they were the originals of such documents.

 ### Section 329